 Now Tesla has reached an agreement with the Ohio Automobile Dealers Association that will allow them to sell their electric vehicles direct to the public in Ohio.

-The deal has also been approved by a Senate panel, and Tesla will be allowed to run three stores in Columbus, Cincinnati and Cleveland.
+The deal has also been approved by a Senate panel, and Tesla will be allowed to run three stores in Columbus, Cincinnati, and Cleveland.

-Automobile dealers in the US, which are mainly independent dealers or franchised dealers, saw Tesla’s sales model as a threat to their business, and have tried to stop Tesla selling their cars direct to the public.
+Ohio was one of the previous states that was looking to block sales of Tesla vehicles direct to the public by the manufacturer.
+Automobile dealers in the US, which are mainly independent dealers or franchised dealers, saw Tesla’s sales model as a threat to their business, and have tried to stop Tesla from selling their cars direct to the public.
+This opposition stems from the traditional dealership model, which has been the backbone of the automotive sales industry for decades.
+Dealers argue that they provide valuable services such as maintenance, repairs, and customer support, which they believe Tesla’s direct sales model undermines.

 Source AP